saito-yuya/Bounding-the-Worst-class-Error-A-Boosting-Approach/README.md

 # Bounding the Worst-class Error: A Boosting Approach

-This repository provides the offical release of the code package for my paper Boosing for Bounding the Worst-class Error　(url comming soon).
+This repository provides the offical release of the code package for my paper [Bounding the Worst-class Error: A Boosting Approach](https://arxiv.org/abs/2310.14890) in Pytorch.
-The code heavily relies on [LDAM-DRW](https://github.com/kaidic/LDAM-DRW).
+The code heavily relies on [LDAM-DRW](https://github.com/kaidic/LDAM-DRW), and [IB-Loss](https://github.com/pseulki/IB-Loss).

 [Paper](https://arxiv.org/abs/2310.14890) | [Bibtex](url) | [Slides](url)